elifzorlu/DSA-210-Term-Project/README.md

 ## Motivation

-In this project I aim to use my data skills in order to make my life easier and optimize my focus duration, andd here is why it matters:
+In this project I aim to use my data skills in order to make my life easier and optimize my focus duration, and here is why it matters:

 - **Personal Growth**
 Discovering what affects my focus majorly will help me plan my days and habits accordingly, where I will be able to guess how much focusing I can do in a day considering my stats for that day, helping me approach my tasks more realistically.